-OVERVIEW: WestWind is a small, Virginia-based funder that splits giving between the environment and reproductive health and rights.
-On the enviro side, grants all go toward fighting climate change, with emphases on the American South and stopping new coal plants.
+OVERVIEW: WestWind is a small, Virginia-based funder that invests in the environment and reproductive health and rights.
+Its environmental grantmaking predominately funds projects to combat climate change, with emphases on the American South and stopping new coal plants.

-IP TAKE: While somewhat regional, this funder actually gives to groups all over the place, including Alaska, Maine, and Canada.
-WestWind likes groups that build public support and partner with business, and has recently been funding the Tar Sands development fight.
+IP TAKE: While somewhat regional, this funder supports groups across all of North America.
+WestWind prioritizes groups that build public support and partner with business.

-As a small foundation, WestWind has only two trustees in the Millers, and very few staff.
+A small foundation, WestWind features only two trustees in the Millers, and very few staff.
 In fact, Roxana Bonnell, who came from the Open Society Institute, is the only program staffer, aside from a consultant working in reproductive issues.
-Best to monitor the group's website below to determine timing on letters of inquiry, as the foundation only accepts them during certain windows of time.
+Applicants should monitor the group's website to determine timing on letters of inquiry, as the foundation only accepts them during certain windows of time.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)